carlobonamico/angular-component-based/angular-component-based-01.md

 # Typescript String Template

-* Composing URLs is easier using string templates
+* Composing URLs and strings is easier using string templates

 ```typescript
 let var1 = 1;